kyma-project/istio/docs/user/technical-reference/05-20-support-for-network-policies.md

 When the flag changes, Istio components are restarted, terminating existing TCP connections and enforcing the policies immediately.

 ## Network Policies Applied by the Istio Module
 When enabled, the module applies network policies in the `istio-system` and `kyma-system` namespaces.
-The network policies allow the following traffic:
+This table lists the network policies applied when support is enabled and the traffic they allow:

 | Component                | Namespace    | Port  | Protocol  | Direction | Purpose                                                                                       |
 |--------------------------|--------------|-------|-----------|-----------|-----------------------------------------------------------------------------------------------|